Kombucha-based business grows in Rochester

 Kom Life is a Rochester-born, wellness business.
 It was started by Kay and Lu — that’s Kaleigh Witzel and Alexis Lodico.
 They’re life-long best friends from Webster.

-“Growing up Lu and I always had this twinkle in our eye that we wanted to do something together and we wanted to do something that is a positive influence in the community,” said Witzel.
+“Growing up Lu and I always had this twinkle in our eye that we wanted to do something together and we wanted to do something that is a positive influence in the community,” Witzel said.

 Witzel and Lodico learned about kombucha during a trip to Costa Rica.
 They began making it, feeling the health benefits themselves, and sharing their discovery with others.